-We expect students to get involved into project discussions at the beginning of the student application period in order to have the opportunity to discuss the project with potential mentors and to jointly review the proposal drafts.
+We expect contributors to get involved into project discussions at the beginning of the GSoC contributor application period in order to have the opportunity to discuss the project with potential mentors and to jointly review the proposal drafts.

-We expect students to attend at least one office hours during the application period.
+We expect contributors to attend at least one office hours during the application period.